 Visit Change Cashier's Language Settings for more information on how to use different languages.

 We also recommend going through Cashier's General Settings to ensure this is set up correctly.

 Cashier integrates with several different apps to provide functionalities that are not possible using Shopify's checkout.
 These integrations are listed within the apps' admin under the "Marketplace" tab.

 Visit Cashier's Integrations section for more information on these app integrations and how to enable them.

 We strongly recommend testing Cashier before enabling the app on your site.
 You can enable the app on an unpublished version of your site's theme while your regular customers are still directed to your Shopify checkout.

-Visit Test Cashier Before Enabling it for more information on how to set this up.
+Visit Test Cashier on a Backup Theme for more information on how to set this up.

 Cashier has a development mode that allows you to process test orders through a "dummy" payment gateway.
 This is a great way to check currently automated email flows and familiarize yourself with how orders are processed through Cashier.

 Note: We recommend placing a test order with a live credit card as well.
 This is to ensure that your payment gateway is set up correctly.